fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-campaign.md

 - Teams Communications Administrator, or
 - Teams Telephony Administrator

-## Building a Campaign
+## Teams SMS Campaign

-After your brand is registered with The Campaign Registry and reflected in Teams admin center as "Approved", proceed with the campaign registration.
+After your brand is registered with The Campaign Registry and indicates in Teams admin center as "Approved", proceed with the campaign registration.

-The 10DLC (10-digit long code) registration process involves verifying your organization's intent and ability to use the 10DLC network in compliance.
-To get your intent approved, you submit your "Campaign" details to The Campaign Registry (TCR) via the Teams admin center.
+The 10DLC (10-digit long code) registration process involves validating your organization's objective, or "Campaign", for accessing the 10DLC network.
+To get your campaign approved, you submit details to The Campaign Registry (TCR) via the Teams admin center.

-The Teams Admin Center allows you to provide the minimum details about your company's Campaign.
-If The Campaign Registry rejects your Campaign application, a support case will be opened automatically and Microsoft's Telephone Number Services (TNS) - Service Desk will reach out to you for whatever additional informaiton The Campaign Registry requires to approve your campaign.

-Examples of variables that The Campaign Registry may require, based on your Brand:
+Examples of details that TCR may require, based on your Brand:

 - Campaign details
   - Brand: The brand associated with this campaign.